claireloconnell/claireloconnell.github.io/_pages/about.md

 ---
-permalink: /about/
+permalink: /
 title: "About me"
-excerpt: "About me"
+excerpt: "Research interests"
 author_profile: true
 redirect_from:
   - /about/